ksctl/ksctl/website/docs/providers/azure.md

 # Azure

-lets create kubernetes cluster using ksctl
+AZURE support for the HA and managed support

 ## Prequisites

 :::note
-we need credentials to access each
+we need credentials to access clusters
 :::

-:::danger
+:::caution
 these are confidential information so shouldn't be shared with anyone
 :::